Technical Calculator

 • PED is the price elasticity of demand

-When it comes to manual calculation, consider the formula, and the PED calculator is the best option for making direct PED calculations.
+when it comes to guide calculation, take into account the formula, and the PED calculator is the best choice for making direct PED calculations.

 Solved Example: